rbutov/video-test/README.md

 ## Description

-The script `test2.sh` creates a 5-second video with the following characteristics:
+The script `test.sh` creates a 5-second video with the following characteristics:

 - Resolution: 3840x2160 (4K)
-- Frame rate: 60 fps
+- Frame rate: 30 fps
 - Duration: 5 seconds
-- Content: A green background with a blue square that moves diagonally across the screen
+- Content: A blue background with a red square that moves diagonally across the screen

 ## Requirements